History of Busto Arsizio: 16th century

 Archbishop St. Charles Borromeo.
 In 1583 he ordered the transport of the parish seat from Olgiate Olona to Busto Arsizio, following his pastoral visit.

+San Carlo Borromeo’s visit to Busto Arsizio in 1583.
+In the background the churches of San Michele, San Giovanni, and Santa Maria are shown.

 In the 16th century, Busto Arsizio was renowned for the production of fustian, but the main occupation of the inhabitants remained agriculture; crops were mainly grain and wine.

 In 1511, the Austrians of the Holy League defeated the French there.

 In 1512 the second parish portion of San Michele, the fifth in the village, was created.
 The first parish priest was Crespolo Crespi.

 In 1524 a major plague epidemic took place in the territory, causing the death of 5,000 inhabitants of the town.
 In 1535 Francesco II Sforza died leaving no descendants, and the lineage died out.
 Thus ended the period of local rule and began the one of subjugation to the foreigner.
 In 1540, under Spanish rule, which had already begun under the last Sforza, there was a new plague epidemic, which caused severe damage to the population.

 In the course of the century, the School of the Poor, which was responsible for caring for the sick, absorbed the other associations and confraternities in the sector; on September 22, 1566, by Papal bull, the Cascina dei Poveri, belonging to the School, was made autonomous.

 After the death, in Lyon, of Count Luigi Visconti of Busto Arsizio without leaving male heirs, the County of Busto Arsizio returned to the Milanese ducal Chamber and was claimed in 1568 by Pietro Antonio Marliani.
 In 1569, a direct survey of the area was carried out to assess the town's assets, which revealed that it was surrounded by a moat and a rampart and had a population of around 3500.
 In 1573, when Gabriele de' Turati was "consul" of Busto Arsizio, Senator Pietro Antonio Marliani became interested in the town again and beat the offers of competitors at the Royal Chamber.
 Only after the conclusion of several disputes with some nobles who did not want to give allegiance to Marliani was the Royal Senate able to approve the enfeoffment six years after the request, and Paolo Camillo Marliani became the new feudal lord of Busto Arsizio.